 She Said She Said was recorded when The Beatles realised they were one song short for the Revolver album.
-In a hectic nine hour session, during which the majority of the album's mono and stereo mixes were also done, they rehearsed the song more than 25 times and then recorded three takes of the rhythm track.
+In a hectic nine hour session on 21 June 1966, during which the majority of the album's mono and stereo mixes were also done, they rehearsed the song more than 25 times and then recorded three takes of the rhythm track.

 To the last of these were added John Lennon's lead vocals, and backing vocals from John and George.
 Extra guitar and Lennon's Hammond organ track were then overdubbed, and She Said She Said was complete.

 Unusually, Paul McCartney most likely did not play on the track.

 John brought it in pretty much finished, I think.
 I'm not sure but I think it was one of the only Beatle records I never played on.
 I think we'd had a barney or something and I said, 'Oh, fuck you!' and they said, 'Well, we'll do it.'
 I think George played bass.

 Many Years From Now, Barry Miles